This post may contain affiliate links. Please read our full Disclosure Policy.

 Final Coat Polyurethane

 Apply a thin coat of poly to the surface.
-Again, make sure to let the coats of poly dry thoroughly before applying the next coat.
-Make sure to do at least 2 coats of poly for proper protection.
-If you are painting a floor in a bathroom, kitchen floor or laundry room you can do even more coats.
+Again, let the coats of poly dry thoroughly before applying the next coat.
+For proper protection, apply at least two coats of poly.
+If you are painting a floor in a bathroom, kitchen, or laundry room, you can apply even more coats.

 Caring for Painted Wood Floors

 Caring for finished floors is very simple!
-Most standard floor cleaning products will work on them but I love a double-strength vinegar with essential oils and a mop to clean mine.
-Any scuffs that appear can usually be wiped away easily with a Magic Eraser!
-Otherwise, they can be washed the same way as any other hardwood floor!
+Most standard floor cleaning products will work on them, but I love a double-strength vinegar with essential oils and a mop to clean mine.
+Scuffs that appear can usually be wiped away easily with a Magic Eraser.
+Otherwise, these floors can be washed the same way as any other hardwood floor!

 Tips and Tricks for Painting Floors

-- One of the biggest pieces of advice is to keep a vacuum nearby.
-You almost vacuum as you go because pet hairs and dust seem to continually appear throughout the entire process.
+• One of the best pieces of advice is to keep a vacuum nearby.
+You almost vacuum as you go because pet hairs and dust appear continually throughout the process.

-- Make sure to use a brush that is no bigger than the plank size for the best results.
+• Make sure to use a brush no bigger than the plank size for the best results.

 I hope this has answered all of your questions about painted wood floors!
 This truly is a DIY that even a beginner can take on and be proud of.
 Let me know what kind of flooring you want to paint!
 Feel free to leave a comment if you have any questions about the painted floors below!